• LDA-NOC clear

 • Free site visit

-We will cover everything from picking the right corridor to finishing your mutation.
-Real 2026 costs (post the August 2025 circle rate hike), real government portal screenshots conceptually mapped, and the documents the broker often forgets to mention.
-By the end you should be able to buy any RERA-registered plot in Lucknow without depending on anybody — though, frankly, working with an honest builder shortcuts most of the work.
+Real 2026 costs (post the August 2025 circle rate hike), real government portals, and the documents the broker often forgets to mention.
+By the end of this you should be able to buy any RERA-registered plot in Lucknow without depending on anyone.
+Though, frankly, working with an honest builder shortcuts most of the work.

-Before you even shortlist — 4 questions to ask yourself
+Before you even shortlist, 4 questions to answer first

-Most plot mistakes happen before paperwork even begins, because buyers shortlist on emotion or on the broker's pitch instead of on a clear self-brief.
-Before you visit a single project, answer these four:
+Most plot mistakes happen before paperwork even begins.
+Buyers shortlist on emotion, or on the broker's pitch, instead of on a clear self-brief.
+Before you visit a single project, answer these:

 3. What is my exit horizon?
-Below 3 years, plots are too illiquid — pick a flat.
-5–10 years is the plot sweet spot.
+Below 3 years, plots are too illiquid, pick a flat.
+5 to 10 years is the plot sweet spot.
 10+ years and a plot+build hybrid usually beats every alternative.

-4. Am I buying solo, joint, or via PoA?
-Joint registration with a female co-buyer saves stamp duty (6.5% vs 7% for male alone).
-NRI buying via PoA needs an extra notarised PoA.
-Plan early.
+4. Solo, joint, or PoA?
+Joint registration with a female co-buyer saves stamp duty (6.5 vs 7 percent for male alone).
+NRI buying via PoA needs a notarised PoA registered in India.
+Plan early, this stuff takes time.

-Lucknow has roughly eight active plot corridors in 2026: Sultanpur Road, Shaheed Path, Faizabad Road, IIM Road, Kanpur Road, Sitapur Road, Raebareli Road and Hardoi Road.
+Lucknow has roughly eight active plot corridors in 2026.
+Sultanpur Road, Shaheed Path, Faizabad Road, IIM Road, Kanpur Road, Sitapur Road, Raebareli Road, Hardoi Road.
 Each has its own price band, supply pipeline and ROI profile.
-We have written deep dives on the most active ones.
-Start with our master Sultanpur Road plots guide.
+We've written separate guides for the most active ones.
+Start with the master Sultanpur Road plots guide.
 For budget buyers, see plots under ₹20 lakh in Lucknow.
 For size-specific pricing, 1000 sq.ft. plot price across Lucknow is the cleanest reference.
-For traditional UP units, our gaj to sq.ft. conversion guide handles the 100 gaj / 200 gaj math.
+For traditional UP units, the gaj to sq.ft. conversion guide handles the 100 gaj / 200 gaj math.

-This is the single most important step and the one most buyers skip.
-Visit upbhulekh.gov.in, the official UP land record portal.
-Select district (Lucknow), tehsil (Mohanlalganj for Sultanpur Road frontier, Sarojini Nagar, Sadar, etc.), village name and khasra number.
-The screen will show the current khatauni — the revenue record listing the legal owner.
+This is the single most important step, and the one most buyers skip.
+Visit upbhulekh.gov.in.
+The official UP land record portal.
+Select district (Lucknow), tehsil (Mohanlalganj for Sultanpur Road frontier; Sarojini Nagar, Sadar, etc for other corridors), village name, khasra number.
+The screen shows the current khatauni, the revenue record listing the legal owner.

 What to check: the seller's name on the khatauni must match the name on their PAN, Aadhaar and previous sale deed.
-The land use should be residential (or legally converted from agricultural — ask for the conversion order).
-There should be no encumbrance markings, no court attachments, no government acquisition notice.
-Saaf record — clean record — is non-negotiable.
+Land use should be residential (or legally converted from agricultural, ask for the conversion order).
+No encumbrance markings.
+No court attachments.
+No government acquisition notice.
+Saaf record, clean record, is non-negotiable.

 If the plot sits inside a RERA-registered township, the master plot is held by the developer and individual plot khasras are sub-divisions.
-In that case, also check the developer's ownership on the parent khasra and the layout map approved by LDA or local authority.
+In that case, also check the developer's ownership on the parent khasra and the layout map approved by LDA or the local authority.
+We had a buyer last August find that the parent khasra had a tax dispute the developer hadn't disclosed.
+He pulled out.
+Saved himself ₹4 lakh and a year of headache.
+Three minutes on the portal.

 Three approvals matter for any plot project in the Lucknow region:

-• RERA — every plot project of more than 500 sq.m. or 8 plots must register with UP RERA.
-Check on up-rera.in by entering the project name or RERA registration number.
-Confirm validity, promoter name, layout map upload and complaint history.
-Full RERA verification guide here.
+• RERA.
+Every plot project of more than 500 sq.m. or 8 plots must register with UP RERA.
+Check on up-rera.in by entering the project name or RERA number.
+Confirm validity, promoter name, layout map upload, and any complaint history.
+Full RERA verification guide on the site.

-• LDA NOC — if the project sits inside Lucknow Development Authority jurisdiction, it needs LDA-approved layout.
+• LDA NOC.
+If the project sits inside Lucknow Development Authority jurisdiction, it needs an LDA-approved layout.
 Verify on ldalucknow.in or by inspecting the LDA-stamped layout map.
-LDA approved plots verification guide.
+LDA approved plots verification guide walks the process.

-• Municipal/Panchayat NOC — for plots outside LDA jurisdiction (Mohanlalganj rural, etc.), the local panchayat or Jila Panchayat issues the layout NOC.
+• Municipal / Panchayat NOC.
+For plots outside LDA jurisdiction (Mohanlalganj rural and similar), the local panchayat or Jila Panchayat issues the layout NOC.
 Ask for the NOC document.

-Asli approval ka kagaz dekho, naam suno mat — see the actual approval paper, do not just listen to the name being spoken.
-RERA fraud in UP is rare but not zero; every year a few projects get deregistered.
+Asli approval ka kagaz dekho, naam suno mat.
+See the actual approval paper, don't just listen to the name being spoken.
+RERA fraud in UP is rare but not zero.
+Every year a few projects get deregistered.
 Spend 15 minutes on the portal yourself.

 Step 5: Encumbrance Certificate (13-year history)

-What you want to see on the EC: a clean chain of ownership, no outstanding mortgages, no unresolved disputes, no court attachments.
-If the plot has changed hands four or five times in 13 years, that is normal.
-If there are mortgages registered in favour of banks, confirm they have been satisfied with a release deed.
+What you want to see: a clean chain of ownership.
+No outstanding mortgages.
+No unresolved disputes.
+No court attachments.
+If the plot has changed hands four or five times in 13 years, that's normal.
+If there are mortgages registered in favour of banks, confirm they've been satisfied with a release deed.
 Any red flag means stop and consult a lawyer before paying token.
+Don't rationalise red flags.
+Walk.

 Step 6: Negotiate and sign Agreement to Sell

 Once verifications pass, sign an Agreement to Sell on ₹100 stamp paper.
-The agreement should cover: full plot details (khasra, area, dimensions, boundaries), agreed price per sq.ft. and total, token amount paid (usually 10%, by cheque or NEFT — never cash), balance payment schedule, registration timeline (30 to 60 days), penalty clauses for default by either party, and seller's warranty of clear title.
+The agreement should cover full plot details (khasra, area, dimensions, boundaries), agreed price per sq.ft. and total, token amount paid (usually 10 percent, by cheque or NEFT, never cash), balance payment schedule, registration timeline (30 to 60 days), penalty clauses for default by either party, and the seller's warranty of clear title.
 Two witnesses sign with full PAN and Aadhaar details.

 This document is your single biggest legal protection.
-If the seller backs out, you can sue for specific performance.
+If the seller backs out, you sue for specific performance.
 If you back out without cause, the seller can forfeit your token.
-Likhit kagaz hi bharosa hai — written paper is the only trust.
+Likhit kagaz hi bharosa hai.
 Verbal commitments are worthless in UP courts.
+We've seen it in person.

 Step 7: Token money + due diligence period (legal opinion)

-Also use this window to apply for your plot loan if you are taking one.
-Banks sanction in 2 to 3 weeks if your CIBIL is 750+ and your salary documents are complete.
-Coordinate the disbursal date with the registry date — the bank will pay the seller directly via DD on registry day.
+Also use this window to apply for your plot loan if you're taking one.
+Banks sanction in 2 to 3 weeks if your CIBIL is 750+ and salary docs are complete.
+Coordinate disbursal date with registry date, the bank pays the seller directly via DD on registry day.

 Step 8: Bank loan sanction (parallel track)

-SBI Realty, HDFC Plot Loan, ICICI Land Loan, Axis Plot Loan and PNB Housing all operate on Sultanpur Road and Lucknow plot corridors.
-Loan-to-value is 70 to 80%, tenure 10 to 15 years, interest rate 8.50 to 9.10% in 2026.
-You must build within 2 to 3 years of disbursement (build clause).
-Sanction documents include: PAN, Aadhaar, salary slips/ITR, bank statements, CIBIL report, plot papers (khasra, RERA, agreement to sell).
-Full bank-by-bank breakdown on our plot loan and EMI Lucknow guide.
+SBI Realty, HDFC Plot Loan, ICICI Land Loan, Axis Plot Loan, PNB Housing, all of them operate on Sultanpur Road and most Lucknow plot corridors.
+LTV is 70 to 80 percent.
+Tenure 10 to 15 years.
+Interest rate 8.50 to 9.10 percent in 2026.
+Build clause: 2 to 3 years from disbursement.
+Sanction documents are PAN, Aadhaar, salary slips/ITR, bank statements, CIBIL report, plot papers (khasra, RERA, agreement to sell).
+Bank-by-bank breakdown on our plot loan and EMI Lucknow guide.

 Step 9: Pay stamp duty + registration via IGRSUP

 Visit igrsup.gov.in.
-Enter the plot details, calculate stamp duty.
-UP rates in 2026 are: 7% for male buyer, 6% for female buyer if plot value is ≤₹10 lakh (caps at ₹10,000 saving), 6.5% for joint male+female, plus 1% registration fee capped at ₹30,000.
+Enter plot details.
+Calculate stamp duty.
+UP rates in 2026 are 7 percent for male buyer, 6 percent for female buyer if plot value is ≤₹10 lakh (saving caps at ₹10,000), 6.5 percent for joint male+female.
+Plus 1 percent registration fee capped at ₹30,000.
 The portal calculates on the higher of circle rate or transaction value.
-Pay via net banking, generate the e-stamp, and book a slot at the Sub-Registrar Office.
-Slots are usually available within 3 to 7 working days.
+Pay via net banking, generate the e-stamp, book a slot at the Sub-Registrar Office.
+Slots usually available within 3 to 7 working days.

 Step 10: Sale deed registration at SRO

-Visit the Sub-Registrar Office on your booked date.
+Show up at the Sub-Registrar Office on your booked date.
 Carry: original sale deed (4 copies, on stamp paper of correct value), e-stamp receipt, ID proofs of buyer and seller, two witnesses with their ID, photographs, the plot's khasra-khatauni copy, RERA certificate, LDA NOC, prior sale deed copy.
-The seller and buyer sign in the SRO's presence.
+Seller and buyer sign in the SRO's presence.
 Biometric scans and photographs are taken on-site.
 Sale deed is registered the same day.
-You walk out with the registered original (or receive it in 5 to 10 days after technical processing).
+You walk out with the registered original (or receive it 5 to 10 days later after technical processing).
+The SRO at Mohanlalganj had a broken AC last summer, just so you know what to expect, carry water.

 Within 30 to 45 days of registry, file mutation at the tehsil where the plot sits.
-For Adampur Naubasta and Sultanpur Road frontier, this is Mohanlalganj tehsil.
+For Adampur Naubasta and Sultanpur Road frontier, that's Mohanlalganj tehsil.
 Carry registered sale deed, Bhulekh extract, identity proof, application form (available at the tehsil), and a small fee (₹100 to ₹500).
 The Lekhpal verifies on-site within 15 to 30 days, then the Tehsildar passes the mutation order.
-The khatauni gets updated to your name.
+Khatauni gets updated to your name.
 Naye naam pe record aane ke baad hi aap pakke malik hain.
-Maximum window for mutation is 6 months — beyond that, you face penalty and complications.
+Maximum window is 6 months.
+Beyond that, you face penalty and complications at every future transaction.

 Common mistakes and how to avoid them

 • Paying token in cash.
 Use cheque or NEFT.
-Cash leaves no audit trail and creates tax issues.
+Cash leaves no audit trail and creates tax issues later.

 • Skipping the encumbrance certificate. ₹200 fee saves potential ₹2 lakh disputes.